Admission

 • United States history and government

 In addition, the Bachelor of Engineering (BE) degree program suggests a unit of mechanical drawing, a half-unit of trigonometry, and in the sciences, one unit of chemistry and one unit of physics specifically.
-Students interested in programs such as computer information systems, physical sciences, and mathematics should also take a fourth year of mathematics.
+Students interested in programs such as computer science, information technology, physical sciences, and mathematics should also take a fourth year of mathematics.
 For the Bachelor of Music (BM) degree program, the applicants are expected to have proficiency in one or more branches of applied music.
 See the Dana School of Music section.

 Students wishing to pursue an associate degree should have completed the following college preparatory units: